ChefYeshpal/bandishen.com/BASIC_THEORY.md

     Similarly as in Mandra saptak, any subsequent lower octaves can have more '+' sign in front.
     Like:
         - रे in ati-taar saptak: रे++

+# Holding the note
+Sometimes, the swar's are held for some period of time to either make the Raga more melodious or because it is by itself an identity of the raga (As such in Bhairav, where the Re_ and Dha_ swars are held on for some time)
+These increase in holding time shall be represented with 's' for example if you needed to hold the "re", then you would write it as:
+    - रेsss
+    - re;{sss} (only use ';{}' you are writing it in english, otherwise in Hindi it is to be 'ss')